jeremysmitherman/Hoggy/README.md

 * BeautifulSoup
 * Requests

+You can get all of the above really easily from PIP by executing the following (or similar) from Hoggy's directory:
+    pip install -r requirements.txt

-You can get all of the above really easily from PIP, so it's suggested that you run Hoggy in its own virtualenv (if you know how).
+We also suggest that you run Hoggy in its own virtualenv (if you know how).

 Installation
 ====